c-dilks/clas12-env/README.md

 The documentation for just using these environment modules has so far been [maintained at this wiki](https://clasweb.jlab.org/wiki/index.php/CLAS12_Software_Environment_@_JLab).

 ### Special Modules
-Most modules here just update one's environment for a single, particular software package, by adding that package's directory to some runtime executable or library search paths.
+Most modules here just update one's environment for a single, particular software package, by adding that package's directory to some runtime executable/library search paths.
 The modules below are a bit different.
-Remember that `module show` will also print what it will do to your environment.
+Remember that `module show` will print what a given module will do to your environment.
 * clas12
   * loads a bunch of other modules to provide a full CLAS12 environment in one shot
 * geant4
   * adds the [independent geant4-related modulefiles](), e.g. gemc, to the search path
 * tmpfs
-  * sets various envionment variables to get various software (maven, apptainer, java, things that honor `TMPDIR`) to use a `/tmp` alternative, e.g. for when it's mounted noexec
+  * sets various envionment variables to get various software (maven, apptainer, java, things that honor `TMPDIR`, etc.) to use a `/tmp` alternative, e.g. for when it's mounted noexec

 Also, these two modules below are required by many other modules to provide some 3rd-party dependencies.
 While no automated recipe currently exists for installation of those dependencies, they required only very standard build and/or install procedures with no patching.
 * system